LED developers

 In 2018 Lextar introduced its first micro-LED chips - both RGB ones and color conversion ones, both suitable for mass transfer processes.

-In 2020 Lextar announced a merger with fellow Taiwanese LED maker Epistar.
-In October 2020 XDC and Lextar entered into development, licensing and services agreements.
+In 2020 Lextar announced a merger with fellow Taiwanese LED maker Epistar, and the company is now part of Ennostar.

 Micro Nitride